USS Lancaster (ID-2953)

 USS Lancaster (ID-2953) was a commercial cargo ship acquired by the U.S. Navy during World War I. She served the war effort by carrying cargo across the Atlantic Ocean, and, at war’s end, bringing home the troops.

 Built at Chester, Pennsylvania

 The second ship to be so named by the Navy, Lancaster, a cargo ship, was launched 5 May 1918 by Sun Shipbuilding Co., Chester, Pennsylvania; acquired by the Navy 19 June 1918; and commissioned at Philadelphia, Pennsylvania, the same day.

 World War I service

 Assigned to the Naval transportation service (NOTS), Lancaster departed New York City 13 July with cargo for South American ports.
-Arriving Buenos Aires, Argentina, 10 days later, she discharged her cargo and proceeded to Marseilles, France, where she arrived 28 October.
+Arriving Buenos Aires, Argentina, 10 days later, she discharged her cargo and proceeded to Marseille, France, where she arrived 28 October.
 After the Armistice was signed 11 November, Lancaster returned to New York City the following month to join the Cruiser Transport Force 17 December.